How Trainerrr handles your data

 Trainerrr includes an account deletion flow.
 In the current version, deleting an account removes the authenticated user and deletes user-linked workout data, nutrition data, goals, and custom exercises.
 The app also attempts to remove the stored avatar file during deletion.

-Users can also update profile details, change passwords, decide whether to accept analytics sharing during authentication, and manage workout and nutrition content inside the app.
+Users can also update profile details, change passwords, turn analytics sharing on or off at any time in Settings › Privacy, erase the analytics data recorded for their account without deleting the account, and manage workout and nutrition content inside the app.